Songwriting is an introspective process.

 Represented by Singapore-based label Middle Class Cigars, Handsome Girl is the moniker of 23-year-old Aqi H who moved from Singapore to base themselves in Glasgow, UK.
-With a relatively new and liberal environment, Aqi has been able to question and experiment more.
+In a relatively new and liberal environment, Aqi has been able to question and experiment more.

 Universal themes such as identity, sexuality and longing translate themselves musically through their lyrics and the raw, honest quality of their voice.
 Think Karen O, Frankie Cosmos and Girlpool.